Advance decision (Living wills) - frequently asked questions

 - you made your advance decision at a time when you did not have the mental capacity to do so

-- you made the advance decision under the influenced of others, and so it was not valid.
+- you made the advance decision under pressure from others, and so it was not valid